 What is a Used Vehicle?

 Before a motor vehicle is considered used, the following criteria must be met: A certificate of title must be issued for the vehicle.
 The vehicle must be licensed with full registration tax paid.
-Motor vehicle sales tax must be paid, or sales tax paid on a lease of at least 120 days.

 - Buy or acquire vehicles for dismantling and to sell used parts and remaining scrap metal.
 However, a used vehicle parts dealer license is required to acquire a junked vehicle from a salvage pool, insurance company, or its agent.